bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 ## Prerequisites
 - Merchants must enable GA4 for the storefront channel.
 This sets up a provider's analytic tracking script for a storefront.
 GA4 is enabled for new stores by default.
-- The BigCommerce store uses a stencil theme.
+- The storefront uses a stencil theme.
 The native GA4 integration does not support Blueprint themes.
+- Headless storefronts are not supported.
-- If the store has custom checkout, then the checkout javascript code has to be manually upgraded to the latest version that supports BODL/GA4.
+- If the store is using Custom Checkout, then the checkout javascript code has to be manually upgraded to support BODL and GA4.
-- Storefront pages cannot be rendered by a headless system.
 - Legacy checkout is not supported.
+- Your store must have a custom domain.
+Your site must be verified.
-- Shopper must consent to browser cookies so that BigCommerce can track shopper actions.
+- Merchant must enable cookie consent tracking.
+Shopper must consent to browser cookies so that BigCommerce can track shopper actions.

 ## BigCommerce creates and emits events